Located about 9 kilometres (6 miles) from downtown Lisbon, Belém is a riverside district, home to the city’s finest monuments and museums.

-Unlike the historical tram 28 that runs through Lisbon’s steep hills, tram 15 (aka 15E where “E” stands for “Eléctrico”, the Portuguese word for tram) runs on a flat area of the city from Praça da Figueira in the Baixa neighbourhood to Belém and onwards to Algés outside the city limits.
+Unlike the historic tram 28 that runs through Lisbon’s steep hills, tram 15 (aka 15E where “E” stands for “Eléctrico”, the Portuguese word for tram) runs on a flat area of the city from Praça da Figueira in the Baixa neighbourhood to Belém and onwards to Algés outside the city limits.
 Usually on a modern, fast tram, the ride can occasionally be on the vintage cable car.

 By hop-on hop-off bus

-How to Get to Ajuda from Belém
+How to Get from Belém to Ajuda

-The Jardim Botânico da Ajuda and its neighbouring Palácio Nacional da Ajuda are a 20-minute steep-walk away from the Mosteiro dos Jerónimos.
+The Ajuda Botanical Garden and its neighbouring National Palace are a 20-minute steep-walk away from Jerónimos Monastery.
 To get there, look for buses 727, 728 and 729 west of Praça do Império.